tahoe-lafs/tahoe-lafs/docs/specifications/backends/raic.rst

 Mapping
 =======

-This section describes the mapping between LAFS shares and cloud objects.
+This section describes the mapping between LAFS shares and store objects.

-A LAFS share will be split into one or more “chunks” that are each stored in a cloud object.
+A LAFS share will be split into one or more “chunks” that are each stored in a store object.
 A LAFS share of size `C` bytes will be stored as `ceiling(C / chunksize)` chunks.
 The last chunk has a size between 1 and `chunksize` bytes inclusive.
 (It is not possible for `C` to be zero, because valid shares always have a header, so, there is at least one chunk for each share.)